Center for Neurotechnology

-The Center for Neurotechnology (CNT) is an Engineering Research Center funded by the National Science Foundation, develops devices to restore the body's capabilities for sensation and movement.
+The Center for Neurotechnology (CNT) is an Engineering Research Center funded by the National Science Foundation that develops devices to restore the body's capabilities for sensation and movement.
 The center is based at the University of Washington.
 Its core partner organizations are the Massachusetts Institute of Technology and San Diego State University.

 Mission

 The center's mission is to develop innovative neural devices and methods for directing engineered neuroplasticity in the brain and spinal cord, which will improve sensory and motor function for people with spinal cord injury, stroke and other neurological disorders.
 Engineered neuroplasticity is a new form of rehabilitation.
 By using engineered devices to re-wire the nervous system and restore connections in the brain and spinal cord.
-The center researchers specialize in fields related to neural engineering.Center faculty also hail from various fields of medicine to help assist with real-world implementation of designs.
+The center researchers specialize in fields related to neural engineering.
+Center faculty also hail from various fields of medicine to help assist with real-world implementation of designs.
 The center places a strong emphasis on neuroethics, exploring how ethical issues such as identity, privacy, and moral or legal responsibility in relation to the expanding field of neural technologies.

 The National Science Foundation has awarded the CNT $~30 million since 2011.
 In September 2018, the Center for Sensorimotor Neural Engineering changed its name to the Center for Neurotechnology to highlight the role of neurotechnologies in healing the brain and spinal cord.